This is a review of the MSR Guardian Purifier Pump which I have been using it for over five years.

-I have used a number of different water filters over the years but since purchasing this one, it’s been with me on every long distance hike I’ve done and most overnight trips: the TGO Challenge, Cape Wrath Trail and LEJOG to name a few.
+I have used a number of different water filters over the years but since purchasing this one, it’s been with me on every long distance hike I’ve done and most overnight trips: the TGO Challenge, Cape Wrath Trail, LEJOG and Dover to Cape Wrath to name a few.

 The MSR Guardian Purifier Pump is a water purifier rather than a water filter.
 The difference is that water purifiers can remove viruses from the water as well as bacteria, protozoa and dirt.
 Water filters aren’t fine enough to trap viruses.
 You can purify water chemically using tablets, but this takes a lot longer and they can make the water taste funny.
 I also don’t like adding unnecessary chemicals to my body.

 The MSR Guardian was originally designed for military use, so it is really well made, easy to use, maintenance free and even cleans itself.
 This is extremely reassuring on long walks.